phoerious/InsertCoin-Docs/en-US/index.markdown

 on this project.
 You'll find a list in the [credits](/master/en-US/credits.html).

 ## About this documentation
-This is the documentation for the latest InsertCoin ROM branch which is currently InsertCoin Sense 3.1.x with Sense 3.5.
-This ROM is still considered beta, so if you need a more stable version, you should go for InsertCoin 2.5.x or the even more stable InsertCoin 2.2.5 SSE.
+This is the documentation for <strong>InsertCoin ROM 3.1.x</strong> for the HTC Sensation with Sense 3.5.
+This is not the latest version!
+For information about the current version of InsertCoin use the <a href="/master/en-US/">master branch</a> of this documentation.

 There are several variants for Sensation, Desire and EVO as well as older versions of these variants.
 Have a look at the branches list in the sidebar at the right.